Last Updated on 28th April 2025

-Inheritance dispute solicitor Jack Dray looks at how to overturn a Will.
-If you require further guidance then give Jack a call on 0333 888 0407, or email us at [email protected]
+Our inheritance dispute team looks at how to overturn a Will.
+If you require further guidance then give us a call on 0333 888 0407 for a free consultation, or email us at [email protected]

 The purpose of a Will is to specify how someone’s assets are to be distributed after they pass away.
 However, in some instances, beneficiaries or family members may feel that a Will does not accurately reflect their loved-one’s true intentions.
-In such cases, it may be necessary to challenge or ‘overturn’ the Will.
+In such cases, it may be necessary to challenge or ‘overturn’ their Will after they have passed away.
 While overturning a Will is a complex and often emotional process, our specialist solicitors are here to help you navigate the process.

 Legal Grounds for Overturning a Will